Wang Bu Liao Traditional Prawn Noodles Review | Eatbook.sg

 wang-bu-liao-prawn-mee-noodles

-If you’re wondering if Wang Bu Liao Traditional Prawn Noodles deserves the perfect Google rating, my answer is yes.
+If you’re wondering if Wang Bu Liao Traditional Prawn Noodles deserves the near-perfect Google rating, my answer is yes.
 My colleague and I thoroughly enjoyed all the dishes down to the very last bite.

-Although the stall is known for prawn mee, which was inarguably exceptional and delicious, I’ll definitely be back for my favourite: their soft bone bak kut the.
+Although the stall is known for prawn mee, which was inarguably exceptional and delicious, I’ll definitely be back for my favourite: their soft bone bak kut teh.
 Additionally, the warm service extended by the owners made the visit all the more worthwhile—so I highly recommend this stall for a good bowl of prawn mee or bak kut teh if you are in the area!

 If you love prawn noodles as much as we do, read our Sixth Avenue Porky Prawn Noodle review!
 Otherwise, read our Woo Ji Cooked Food review for $2 laksa and prawn noodles in Chinatown.